Anello-Photonics/docs-A1/communication_messaging.rst

   | 11| Temp C     |  °C       |  Temperature                                                          |
   +---+------------+-----------+-----------------------------------------------------------------------+

-.. note:: firmware before v0.2.1 also has the Optical Gyro voltage in the 8th position between MEMS z rate and Optical Gyro Rate.
+.. note:: firmware before v0.2.1 also has the Optical Gyro voltage in the 8th position between MEMS Z rate and Optical Gyro Rate.

 2.2.
 APGPS Message